EvolvingLMMs-Lab/lmms-eval/tools/live_bench/live_bench/data_generator/prompt.md

 Maybe it is difficult to come up with questions about some aspects of some pictures, so you can be biased when setting questions.

-Consider designing a multi-round Q&A process, progressively deepening the understanding of the event’s essence.
+Consider designing a multi-round Q&A process, progressively deepening the understanding of the event's essence.

 Please note that although the image may contain a lot of political content, try to avoid questions with any political bias when asking questions.
 Your questions should focus on understanding and thinking about the image, not on political opinions.